- About Bentley's Online Learning Program. Bentley University. https://online.bentley.edu/hybrid/

 Students at this Waltham, Mass., school have the choice of three computers: HP's Elitebook 840G1, a Lenovo X1 Carbon or a 13-inch MacBook Air, but with a $125 upcharge for the Bentley and a $300 upcharge for the Apple.
 This private school, west of Boston, offers undergraduate and graduate-level education, as well as online courses.
 The online courses offered vary, but include undergraduate and graduate level coursework in areas such as Business, Computer Information Systems, Economics, and Marketing.

 Although this Los Angeles-based school offers campus learning, laptops are only available to students who are enrolled in online programs.
 These laptops provide students with the software they need to access the school's online library, complete homework assignments, communicate by e-mail with instructors, and do research.
 The laptop type is not specified, but students enrolled in various types of programs may be eligible.
-This school offers online certificates and diplomas in a variety of fields, as well as online Associate degrees in Alcohol and Drug Counseling, Business Management and Accounting, Healthcare Management, and Homeland Security.
+This school offers programs to obtain online certificates and diplomas in a variety of fields, as well as online Associate's degree programs in Alcohol and Drug Counseling, Business Management and Accounting, Healthcare Management, and Homeland Security.

 Lawrence Technological University

 Students enrolled in Arts and Science, Engineering or Management programs at this Southfield, Mich., school may be eligible to receive a Lenovo Yoga Ultrabook that comes pre-loaded with the software needed for their program.
 This laptop, which requires a $500 student deposit, features a 256 GB solid-state drive and 8 GB of memory.
-The school offers learning opportunities ranging from undergraduate degrees in Architecture and Biology to Doctoral education in Business Administration and Civil Engineering, but also has nearly a dozen Bachelor's degrees, Master's degrees or graduate-level certificates available online.
+The school offers learning opportunities ranging from undergraduate degree programs in Architecture and Biology to Doctoral education in Business Administration and Civil Engineering, but also has online programs for earning your choice of nearly a dozen Bachelor's degrees, Master's degrees or graduate-level certificates.

 Wake Forest University